June 2022 Afghanistan earthquake: International organizations

 At a UN Security Council meeting on 23 June, aid chief Martin Griffiths said the Taliban was hindering aid transportation.
 According to the UN, millions of aid dollars could not be transferred due to the de-risking measures taken by Afghanistan's banking system.
 The UN launched a system to swap aid dollars in exchange for the local currency in a response to the failing economy and to avoid Taliban leaders.
 The Central Emergency Response Fund allocated US$10 million.

-On 23 June, the EU announced Afghanistan would receive €1 million in humanitarian aid to address urgent needs.
-The funding would be implemented by active humanitarian organizations in Afghanistan.
+The EU announced Afghanistan would receive €1 million in humanitarian aid to address urgent needs.
+Funding would be implemented by active humanitarian organizations in the country.
 Christian Aid started a £100 thousand aid to help survivors.
 The group said US$100, each, would be distributed to between 500 and 700 families.